Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 As with the enterprise entry above: IT connects the integration and provides directory data; Rocketseed handles the rest.

-For mid-market IT teams that want signatures off their plate with zero internal tool ownership, this is an appealing model.
+For mid-size IT teams that want signatures off their plate with zero internal tool ownership, this is an appealing model.

-For mid-market IT teams that want an internally controlled tool they can configure themselves, the managed service structure is a mismatch.
+For mid-size IT teams that want an internally controlled tool they can configure themselves, the managed service structure is a mismatch.

-Templafy belongs on the list only for mid-market organizations already using it for Microsoft Office document and brand content management that want email signatures consolidated into the same platform.
+Templafy belongs on the list only for mid-size organizations already using it for Microsoft Office document and brand content management that want email signatures consolidated into the same platform.

 I wouldn’t evaluate it as a standalone tool.
 The compatibility failures and UX issues make it a poor choice for organizations that aren’t already Templafy customers.